mpdcampbell/blog/blog/content/posts/umamiAnalytics.md

 {{< /code >}}

 Now we have to edit the variables in the docker-compose.yml before we can build the images.
-The default docker-compose.yml is below and I have used an alias to represent every value you need to replace.
+The default docker-compose.yml is below, and I have used an alias to represent every value you need to replace.
 The comments are also mine, not original:

 {{< code language="yaml" title="docker-compose.yml" expand="Show" collapse="Hide" isCollapsedi="false" >}}
 ---